Instructions

 You can also get the result as a binary string; this is discussed below.

 In many uses of hashes you end up wanting to combine a key with some data.
-It isn't so bad to do this by simple concatonation, but HMAC is a carefully designed method, known to be very secure.
+It isn't so bad to do this by simple concatenation, but HMAC is specifically designed for this use.
 The usage is:

 <script type="text/javascript">